kona-13/JP-Vocab-GUI/README.md

 A guide on how to add the font (Windows): https://support.microsoft.com/en-us/office/add-a-font-b7c5f17c-4426-4b53-967f-455339c564c1

+Urgent issues to resolve:

+1.)
+Tkinter traceback line 105 on random order mode on v1.06 (possibly on other versions)

 Plan to add:

 1.)
 Optional setting to record wrongs.
 The ability to use this list of wrongs as a dataset instead of vocab.csv